 AI for Social Impact and Satellite Data: Existing applications of AI related to nutrition include food security, agriculture, food rescues, and even foodborne illnesses (Shi, Wang, and Fang 2020).
-Some of this literature relies on satellite and other remotely-sensed images, such as agricultural productivity assessments and planning (Nakalembe 2020).
+Some of this literature makes use of satellite and other remotely-sensed images, such as agricultural productivity assessments and planning (Nakalembe 2020).
 Land cover mapping (Poortinga et al. 2019) and socioeconomic status prediction (Ayush et al. 2020) have also been explored.
 However, these factors are arguably directly visible in satellite data, e.g., to predict socioeconomic status, Ayush et al. (2020) search for objects directly in satellite data, such as trucks.
-Dengue fever prediction in Abdur Rehman, Saif, and Chunara (2019) is based on identifying features such as standing water locations (mosquito habitat) and roads (human presence).
+Dengue fever prediction in Abdur Rehman, Saif, and Chunara (2019) is based on identifying standing water locations (mosquito habitat), and finding buildings and roads to indicate human presence.
 While dengue status is not directly visible, these direct causes are.
-MND prediction is less direct, as it may depend on disease and nearby agriculture, forests, etc. Possible Causes of MND: The causal mechanisms of MND are complex, but there are multiple factors that likely influence MND, including environmental (e.g., forest presence), epidemiological (e.g., malaria), and socio-economic factors.
+MND prediction is more indirect, as it may depend on disease as well as nearby agriculture, forests, etc. Dengue prediction is also based on epidemic modeling, which is essentially a time series prediction that does not apply for MND.
+Possible Causes of MND: The causal mechanisms of MND are complex, but there are multiple factors that likely influence MND, including environmental (e.g., forest presence), epidemiological (e.g., malaria), and socio-economic factors.
 One of the primary environmental factors studied for its impacts on MND is forests.
-Generally, research indicates that access to forests may improve dietary diversity.
-Dietary diversity is an assessment of the range of food groups consumed over a period of time that is typically used as a proxy for sufficient nutrient intake (Steyn et al. 2006), which is typically measured using survey responses detailing foods consumed.
-Forests may directly support dietary diversity, e.g., from bushmeat and wild fruits, provide an additional source of income, e.g., through the sale of forest products, or support crop and livestock production (Sunderland, O'Connor et al. 2020).
-A study on children's diets across 27 developing countries, including Madagascar, finds that close proximity to forests improved the household prevalence of Vitamin Aand iron-rich foods by 11% and 16%, respectively (Rasolofoson et al. 2018).
-Ickowitz et al. (2014), one of the most similar studies to ours, analyze dietary diversity, fruit and vegetable consumption, and animal source food consumption in children using satellite data such as tree cover, road location, climate, and urban population information.
+Generally, research indicates that access to forests may improve dietary diversity, an assessment of the range of food groups consumed over a period of time that is typically used as a proxy for sufficient nutrient intake (Steyn et al. 2006), which is typically measured using survey responses detailing foods consumed.
+Forests may directly support dietary diversity from bushmeat and wild fruits, provide an additional source of income through the sale of forest products, or support regional livestock production (Sunderland, O'Connor et al. 2020).
+A study on children's diets across 27 developing countries, including Madagascar, finds that close proximity to forests improved the household prevalence of Vitamin A- and iron-rich foods by 27% (Rasolofoson et al. 2018).
+Ickowitz et al. (2014), one of the most similar studies to ours, use satellite data to focus on dietary diversity, fruit and vegetable consumption, and animal source food consumption in children using tree cover, road location, and urban population information.